liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.4.25 (2024//) =
+* Added filters eme_payment_gateway_change_total and eme_payment_gateway_exra_cost.
+  Together with the filters eme_payment_gateways, eme_offline_payment_gateways and eme_configured_payment_gateways
+  these allow to create custom payment gateways
+  Next to that, the hook to setup_theme and init is needed to be called to apply possible webhooks and payment notifications as well
+  This all still needs to be documented though ...

 = 2.4.24 (2024/01/15) =
 * Fix recurrence creation for specific/repeated months